A sixgill shark found dead on Maxwelton Beach earlier this week was young and did not appear to have any wounds or signs it was preyed upon.

 “Most of these sharks were found to have eaten the plastic mesh bait holder inside crab pots,” said Shawn Larson, curator of conservation research at Seattle Aquarium.

 “We found it in their intestines.
 They are strong enough to bite through the metal crab pot to eat a crab or the bait.”

-The sight of the six-foot-long land shark on Maxwelton Beach both stumped and shocked Stina Weznek of Clinton.
+The sight of the seven-foot-long land shark on Maxwelton Beach both stumped and shocked Stina Wenzek of Clinton.